radrow/ddtrace/example-system/README.md

 Producers are divided into 3 categories: `:a`, `:b` and `:c`.
 Within each category, there are producers indexed from `0` to `30`. `n`-th producer (except the 30th) calls the `n+1`-th in order to produce its result.
-All producers in the category `:a` use an inspector whose reference is the 26th producer in category `:b`.
+All producers in the category `:a` use an inspector whose reference is one of the producers in category `:b`.
 Similarly for `:b` and `:c`, as well as `:c` and `:a`.